Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Experiments

-\paragraph{Results} The results for \textit{PV-EW (150)} are presented in Fig. \ref{fig:results_bimodal}, highlighting several key findings.
-MAML does not perform well, likely because a single gradient descent step lacks the necessary personalization (\cb), while MTL and pFedGP showcase their capability to capture heterogeneity.
-The limited sample size (\cc) adversely impacts the performance of the local Vanilla GP.
-Notably, our method outperforms all baselines due to its strong personalization capability, addressing (\cb), and inherent regularization, resolving (\cc). \looseness -1
+\paragraph{Results.} Figure \ref{fig:results_bimodal} presents the results for PV-EW ($150$), highlighting several observations.
+The limited sample size adversely impacts the local Vanilla GP (\cc).
+MAML does not perform well, likely because a single gradient descent step lacks the necessary personalization (\cb).
+Notably, PAC-PFL outperforms all baselines in terms of prediction accuracy and calibration (see \ca) due to its strong personalization capability, addressing (\cb), and inherent regularization, resolving (\cc).
+Moreover, it exhibits the best generalization to new clients, overcoming (\cd).
+The results for other regression datasets are available in Appendix~\ref{app:further_experiments}.\looseness -1

-Test accuracy percentage on the FEMNIST dataset with $20$ samples per client and the EMNIST dataset for existing clients is provided in Table~\ref{tab:femnist_emnist}.
-Remarkably, PAC-PFL outperforms other baselines on both datasets.
-Complementary experimental results are reported in Appendix \ref{app:further_experiments}.